erikcorry/understanding-lisp-1/README.md

 ## uw routine

-The unsave word routine would be called `pop` today:
+The "unsave word" routine would be called `pop` today, and the "push down list" would be called the stack.

 ```
 /retrieve word from pdl